plone/training/docs/react/external_data.md

 ## Creating A Simple Backend

-To persist our data we will create a backend to fetch our initial data.
+To persist our data, we will create a backend to fetch our initial data.
-We will use {file}`express` to create a simple server.
+We will use `express` to create a simple server.
 To install type:

 ```shell